Basic Pickling Spice

 For dill pickles:

-- Add ½ cup Dill, fresh, rough chopped for dilled veggies like dill pickles
+- Add ½ cup Dill, fresh, rough chopped for dilled veggies like dill pickles, green beans and asparagus.

 In a bowl combine all ingredients.
 Add your vinegar/sugar mixture to the spices to create a brine.
 Use immediately.